-Our research group is equipped with various facilities and equipments and has access to multiple institutional resources:
+Our research group is equipped with various facilities and pieces of equipment, and has access to multiple institutional resources:

-The Beddar Laboratory is a 300 sq. ft. space located within 50 m of clinical linear accelerators and brachytherapy treatment units at the Ambulatory Clinical Building (ACB) building on the main campus, enabling easy transport and access to the clinical environment.
-Other laboratory space near Beddar’s office is also available for light measurement experiments.
-This space is next to a research Co-60 AECL Limited Theratron machine for irradiation experiments.
-Additional laboratory space at the Proton Center is available for Beddar Lab projects.
+The Beddar Laboratory is a 300 sq. ft. space located within 165 ft. of clinical linear accelerators and brachytherapy treatment units at the Ambulatory Clinical Building (ACB) building on the main campus of MD Anderson Cancer Center, enabling easy transport and access to the clinical environment.
+Other laboratory space, near Dr. Beddar’s office, is also available for light measurement experiments.
+This space is next to a research-grade Atomic Energy of Canada Ltd. (AECL) Cobalt-60 Theratron machine for irradiation experiments.
+Additional laboratory space at The Proton Therapy Center at MD Anderson Cancer is available for Beddar Laboratory projects.

 Light measurement equipment

-Most of the Beddar Lab research projects involve the measurement of scintillation light.
-The group owns a growing number of photodetectors, particularly deeply-cooled CCD and EMCCD cameras, CMOS cameras, as well as spectrometers.
-The Beddar Lab has an assortment of optical equipment and materials from Thorlabs Instruments and Edmund Optics research-grade optical benches to conduct experiments, an assortment of photomultiplier tubes, photodiodes, optical couplers, lenses, filters, translation stages, camera objectives and other electronic equipment needed for basic signal processing and light measurements.
+Most of the Beddar Laboratory research projects involve the measurement of scintillation light.
+The laboratory group owns a growing number of photodetectors, particularly deeply-cooled charge-coupled device (CCD) and electron-multiplying CCD (EMCCD) cameras, complementary metal oxide semiconductor (CMOS) cameras, as well as spectrometers.
+The Beddar Laboratory has an assortment of optical equipment and materials from Thorlabs Instruments and Edmund Optics, research-grade optical benches to conduct experiments, an assortment of photomultiplier tubes, photodiodes, optical couplers, lenses, filters, translation stages, camera objectives, and other electronic equipment needed for basic signal processing and light measurements.
 The group also has high-precision luminance sources and calibration lamps, as well as multiple fiber dosimeters developed in-house.
 All the required equipment to build additional detectors is also available.
-Other laboratory instrumentation includes a complement of electronic components, dual tracking power supplies, digital voltmeters, oscilloscope, wave-form generators, soldering stations and desoldering tools.
+Other laboratory instrumentation includes a complement of electronic components, dual tracking power supplies, digital voltmeters, oscilloscope, wave-form generators, and soldering stations.
 Other basic equipment is available within the institution’s machine shops.

 Computing Physics resources

-The Radiation Physics department maintains a significant network of dedicated computing resources and a development team to support clinical and research needs.
-Departmental resources include a network accessible, multi-processor server dedicated to the development of photon and proton dose calculation, a 200 CPU Linux computer cluster for Monte Carlo calculations and parallel processing and optimization applications.
-In addition, Radiation Physics faculty including an 8000 CPU, 64 bit computing cluster that supports MCNPX and Geant4 Monte Carlo applications, as well as ROOT, MATLAB, OpenGL and LabView development environments.
+The Radiation Physics department maintains a significant network of dedicated computing resources, and a development team to support clinical and research needs.
+Departmental resources include a network accessible, multi-processor server dedicated to the development of photon and proton dose calculation, a 200 CPU Linux computer cluster for Monte Carlo calculations, and parallel processing and optimization applications.
+In addition, Radiation Physics faculty including an 8000 CPU, 64-bit computing cluster that supports Monte Carlo N-Particle extended (MCNPX) and Geant4 Monte Carlo applications, as well as ROOT, MATLAB, OpenGL, and LabView development environments.

-All laboratory personnel are located in adjacent offices, facilitating easy interactions, synergism and a collaborative research environment.
+All laboratory personnel are located in adjacent offices, facilitating easy interactions, synergism, and a collaborative research environment.
 Office computers are equipped with data processing and publication software.
-The institution provides administrative support and printing services and it maintains a scientific publications department to assist with manuscript preparation.
+As the Department of Radiation Physics is within the Division of Radiation Oncology, administrative support is provided by not only the department but also the division.
+The division provides graphics, technical writing and editing of grant proposals as well as manuscripts, seed funding, budget development, support of industry alliances, etc. The institution also provides administrative support and printing services, and it maintains a scientific publications department to assist with manuscript preparation.

 Treatment Delivery Equipment